Iliaromanov/Iliaromanov/README.md

 -->

 - 🎓 Computer Science student at the University of Waterloo.
-- 💼 Interested in backend development, machine learning, and general software engineering.
+- 💼 Interested in backend engineering, machine learning, and general software engineering.
 - 🏢 Looking for Summer 2023 co-op/internship opportunities.
 <!-- - 😄 Looking for co-op opportunities for Winter 2022 -->